 "Do you think Snape is back?"
 Harry asked, looking at Draco with a rather confused expression.
-It seemed unlikely that the potions master would have returned to the school without the blond having heard about it.
-Though he supposed it was possible if Narcissa hadn't known either, given that almost no-one was actually on speaking terms with Lucius Malfoy at the moment or knew what was going on with Snape.
+He thought it seemed unlikely that the potions master would have returned to the school without Draco having heard about it.
+Though he supposed it was possible, if Narcissa hadn't known either, given that almost no-one was actually on speaking terms with Lucius Malfoy at the moment or knew what was going on with Snape.

-"It's possible," Draco replied; though by the expression on his face, Harry suspected that they were thinking along the same lines.
+"It is possible," Draco replied; though, by the expression on his face, Harry suspected that they were thinking along the same lines.

-There was, however, only really one way for them to find out what was actually going on, and so Harry and Ron followed Hermione into the room; Draco, closely followed by Blaise and Pansy, just behind them.
-A few seconds later, Blaise collided with Draco's back, and Pansy only narrowly missed crashing into Blaise in turn.
+There was, however, only really one way for them to find out what was actually going on, and so Harry and Ron followed Hermione into the room, Draco, closely followed by Blaise and Pansy, just behind them.
+A few seconds later, Blaise collided with Draco's back, getting a face-full of purple wing feathers, and Pansy only narrowly missed crashing into Blaise in turn.
 The blond had stopped suddenly at the sight of a short, fat man with a grey walrus moustache standing behind the desk at the front of the room.